hanin-mohamed/Amazon-El8alaba/README.md

 ### Backend
 - **Java**: The primary programming language used for backend logic.
-- **Spring Boot**: Used for building the backend of the application, handling REST APIs, and managing dependencies.
+- **Spring MVC**: Used for building the backend of the application, handling REST APIs, and managing dependencies.
 - **Hibernate**: Used as an ORM (Object-Relational Mapping) tool to interact with the database.

 ### Frontend